AR-Calder/Kanta/README.md

 TODO
 ----
-- If fragment of same type is already open do not open another.
+- If fragment of same type is already open do not open another - DONE
-- Setup Content Provider
+- Setup Content Provider - DONE
-- Allow theme switching
+- Allow theme switching - IMPOSSIBLE (for now)
+- Get
 - Save settings
 - Add/move/remove songs from queue